UN report: Earth warming likely to pass limit set by leaders

 Some harm from climate change — dwindling ice sheets, rising sea levels and changes in the oceans as they lose oxygen and become more acidic — are “irreversible for centuries to millennia,” the report said.

-The world is “locked in” to 15 to 30 centimeters (6 to 12 inches) of sea level rise by mid-century, said report co-author Bob Kopp of Rutgers University.
+The world is “locked in” to 6 to 12 inches of sea level rise by mid-century, said report co-author Bob Kopp of Rutgers University.

 Nearly all of the warming that has happened on Earth can be blamed on emissions of heat-trapping gases such as carbon dioxide and methane.
 At most, natural forces like the sun or simple randomness can explain one- or two-tenths of a degree of warming, the report said.